itachiever/devops_interviews/Mirafra_AMD.md

 3. For pipelines, did you use Groovy or any other development language for pipeline development?

-4. During these 2.5 years, were you deployed at the client location or working from the TCS office?
+4. During these 2.5 years, were you deployed at the client location or working from the current company office?

 5. Regarding Infrastructure as Code (IaC) like Terraform, did you implement and write the code yourself, or was it already existing?